Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Constraint-aware Break-even (RQ2)

-\paragraph{Impact of host IOPS capacity.} Fig.~\ref{fig:breakevenexample2}(a)-(b) examine sensitivity to the host-side IOPS ceiling $IOPS_{\mathrm{proc}}^{(\mathrm{peak})}$ with no latency cap ($\rho_{\max}=1$).
-While the system is \emph{host-limited}, increasing $IOPS_{\mathrm{proc}}^{(\mathrm{peak})}$ allows a larger share of requests to be handled within the host's processing budget, thereby shortening the break-even interval.
-Once the device peak $IOPS_{\mathrm{SSD}}^{(\mathrm{peak})}$ becomes the bottleneck, further increases in $IOPS_{\mathrm{proc}}^{(\mathrm{peak})}$ no longer reduce the interval.
-The transition from host-limited to device-limited depends on both the host IOPS budget and the block size, since Storage-Next SSD peak IOPS decline as block size grows.
-For example, at 512B on CPU+DDR, raising the CPU budget from 40M to 100M IOPS reduces the break-even interval from 83s to 47s; by contrast, at 4KB on CPU+DDR the interval stays near 10s regardless of CPU budget, indicating device limitation.
-Given GPUs' much higher $IOPS_{\mathrm{proc}}^{(\mathrm{peak})}$, the GPU-based platform operates almost entirely in the device-limited regime; moreover, due to GPU's higher IOPS/\$, GPU+GDDR maintains substantially shorter break-even intervals (well below 7s) across all block sizes.
+\paragraph{Impact of host IOPS capacity} Fig.~\ref{fig:breakevenexample2}(a)-(b) show the effect of the host-side IOPS ceiling $IOPS_{\mathrm{proc}}^{(\mathrm{peak})}$ without latency limits ($\rho_{\max}=1$).
+In the \emph{host-limited} regime, increasing $IOPS_{\mathrm{proc}}^{(\mathrm{peak})}$ lets more requests be served within the host’s budget, shortening the break-even interval.
+Once the SSD peak $IOPS_{\mathrm{SSD}}^{(\mathrm{peak})}$ becomes the bottleneck, further increases have no effect.
+The transition from host- to device-limited behavior depends on both the host budget and block size, since Storage-Next SSD IOPS drop with larger blocks.
+For example, at 512B on CPU+DDR, raising the CPU budget from 40M to 100M IOPS reduces the interval from 83s to 47s, whereas at 4KB it remains near 10s, indicating a device limitation.
+GPUs, with far higher $IOPS_{\mathrm{proc}}^{(\mathrm{peak})}$, operate almost entirely in the device-limited regime and, due to better IOPS/\$, sustain shorter intervals, well below 7s across all block sizes.

-\paragraph{Impact of latency constraint.} Fig.~\ref{fig:breakevenexample2}(c)-(d) hold the host budgets fixed (CPU: 100M IOPS; GPU: 400M IOPS) and vary only the 99th-percentile tail-latency tier from Table~\ref{tab:latencyconstraint}.
-Tightening the tier (moving from the 99\% row toward 90–70\%) lowers the admissible SSD IOPS utilization \(\rho_{\max}\) and hence usable SSD IOPS, leading to longer break-even interval.
+\paragraph{Impact of latency constraint} Fig.~\ref{fig:breakevenexample2}(c)-(d) hold the host budgets fixed (CPU: 100M IOPS; GPU: 400M IOPS) and vary only the 99th-percentile tail-latency tier from Table~\ref{tab:latencyconstraint}.
+Tightening the tier (moving from the 99\% row toward 90–70\%) lowers the admissible SSD IOPS utilization \(\rho_{\max}\) and hence usable SSD IOPS, leading to a longer break-even interval.
 Conversely, when the fixed host budget is already the limiter for a given block size, adjusting the tail tier has little or no effect (e.g., 512B and 1KB on CPU+DDR platform).
 Quantitatively, the sensitivity to tail latency is modest: for 512B on GPU+GDDR, relaxing the 99th-percentile from 7$\mu$s to 85$\mu$s reduces the break-even interval by only about 1.5s.